 - Enhancing and supporting research to improve the energy efficiency technology in Singapore.

-Likewise, the National Environment Agency (NEA) and the Energy Market Authority (EMA) in Singapore are also aiming for energy efficiency for the home sector, public sector, and industry sector.
-These include reducing the gas emissions through utilising less carbon-intensive fuels.
+Likewise, the National Environment Agency (NEA) and the Energy Market Authority (EMA) in Singapore are also aiming for effective energy usage for the home sector, public sector, and industry sector.
+These include reducing gas emissions through utilising less carbon-intensive fuels.
 They also advocate and build up energy efficiency through disseminating information in public education, legislation, and incentives.